 Everything about this origin is red, the beans are red, the chocolate we make is red and the taste sings of bright red fruity notes —notes: raspberry, cherry, peanut butter, pomelo

 Sourced from small farms along the Mekong Delta, beans are brought to a central fermentary by boat through the vast network of small canals. —notes: cinnamon, persimmon, nutmeg, molasses

 These truffles are handmade with fresh cream and butter without any preservatives so you should eat within 5 days once received.
 This won't be a problem right lol?
 Store in a cool dry place 14-18°C no fridge for short term storage.

 Storage: Truffles like it cool and dry with temperatures of 14-18 °C (57-64 °F) with a humidity lower than 40%.
 Keep them out of the fridge as they easily absorb smells of other food.
-A cool dry basement, pantry or if you’re lucky enough, a wine cellar does quite nicely.
+A cool dry basement, pantry or if if you have, a wine cellar does quite nicely.